The landlord’s essential guide to periodic property inspections

 - it was only on check-out that the inventory clerk found remnants of dog hair, the dog bowl, pet smells throughout and stains on the carpets

-The landlord’s claims are for compensation towards replacing the carpet and for cleaning so that the property will be back to the same standard as recorded in the check-in report.
+- The landlord’s claims are for compensation towards replacing the carpet and for cleaning so that the property will be in the same condition as recorded in the check-in report.

 What evidence was provided?